Cynth3tik/awesome/README.md

 ## Rust

-*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Database for the next generation of AI applications.
+*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/

 *   [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
 Download open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.